 3.1.1 The DSC equipment should be capable of being preset to transmit the distress alert on at least one distress alerting frequency.

-3.1.2 The distress alert shall be composed in accordance with Recommendation ITU-R M.493;the ship’s position information,the time at which it was taken and the nature of distress should be entered as appropriate.
-If the position of the ship cannot be entered, then the position information signals shall be transmitted automatically as the digit 9 repeated ten times.
-If the time cannot be included, then the time information signals shall be transmitted automatically as the digit 8 repeated four times.
+3.1.2 The distress alert shall be composed in accordance with Recommendation ITU-R M.493.
+Although the equipment may be able to automatically include the ship’s position information and the time the position was valid, if this information is not available to the equipment then the operator has to manually enter the ship’s position and time at which it was valid.
+Enter the nature of distress as appropriate.

 3.1.3 Distress alert attempt